 Villages and Global Futures

 Rural areas and village culture have defined the characters of today’s human settlements and its inhabitants’ way of life.
 Rural areas are increasingly considered as the solution space for global climate change adaptation and mitigation.
-Sustainable management of the water-energy-food nexus in rural areas offers a local approach to tackle biodiversity loss, food security and water crises.
+Sustainable management of the water-energy-food nexus in urban-rural interface offers a local approach to tackle biodiversity loss, food security and water crises.
 Nevertheless, our rural environment and communities continue to deteriorate due to rapid depopulation and urbanization.

 [A compulsory one-day field trip will take place during Reading Week.]